 The transition from surgical to percutaneous treatment approaches, and how to optimize outcomes of patients needing valve repair or replacement, were among the dominant themes of this year’s Society of Thoracic Surgeons (STS) annual meeting, held Jan.
 27 – 31 in Fort Lauderdale, Florida.
-I was joined at the meeting by colleagues Robin Cunningham, R.N., MSN, Mark Dumond, BSBA, RT(R), and Denise Dunco, R.N., MSN, on the clinical evidence review team at HealthTrust.
 Among my key takeaways:

 Physicians taking the lead on quality improvement.
 In his presidential address, Richard Prager, M.D.
 (University of Michigan Health System, Ann Arbor) made an appeal for physicians to be leaders of accountability and transparency, and actively review their own performance data against that of their regional peers as a means to quality improvement.
 This has long been the mantra of HealthTrust’s Clinical Data Solutions (CDS) team; we use outcomes data to evaluate processes in a non-judgmental manner and pinpoint ways to enhance patient care.
 We encourage physicians to stop thinking of performance evaluation as a punitive exercise and lead multidisciplinary quality improvement teams at the institutions where they work.